 To Summarize – Chatbots or FAQ Chatbots are the simplest and most common type.
-They allow the users to ask questions and provide the scripted answers based on the simple key-word search and set of rules.
+They allow the users to ask questions and provide the scripted answers based on the simple keyword search and set of rules.
 They are prone to make mistakes when the user input is unexpected or deviates from the expected conversation path.
 Virtual Assistants, aka Contextual assistants, are more intelligent and context-based.
 They can understand the user’s intent, emotion, and context and provide personalized and dynamic responses.
 They can handle unexpected user inputs and perform tasks.
-Virtual Assistants, when implemented successfully, enables businesses to offer great conversational experiences with customers, employees, and partners.
+Virtual Assistants, when implemented successfully, enable businesses to offer great conversational experiences with customers, employees, and partners.

 Reach out to me at firstname.lastname@example.org for any queries related to Conversational AI.